Child Custody Case?

 She connected these facts to the legal standard — the best interest of the children.

-Courtroom5 suggested search terms like “retaliatory custody petition,” “family court coercive control,” and “custody modification best interest standard.”
+The Accelerator suggested search terms like “retaliatory custody petition,” “family court coercive control,” and “custody modification best interest standard.”
 Danielle found case law showing courts protect children from being used as tools in power struggles.

-Danielle used Courtroom5 to generate:
+Danielle used the Accelerator to generate:

 - A professional answer and counterclaim